THE TRAGEDY OF THE SEA OF MARMORA

 With an introduction by N.G.
 Kyriakides, Delegate of the Central Committee of Unredeemed Greeks, Athenes, Greece.

-The Marmora (or Marmara) Island (today Marmara Adasi) is a large island in the Sea of Marmara situated some 100 km south-west of Constantinople (Istanbul).
-It was a purely Greek island whose population in the early part of the 20th century was 15,000 Greeks.
+The Marmora (or Marmara) Island (Gr: Προκόννησος) today Marmara Adasi, is a large island in the Sea of Marmara situated some 100 km south-west of Constantinople (Istanbul).
+Up until 1915, the island was almost exclusively Greek, inhabited by approximately 15,000 Greeks.

-In June of 1915, government officials began knocking on doors and advising Greeks that they were being deported to the Asia Minor mainland.
-They were sent to a place inhabited purely by Turks called Kermasti (today Mustafakemalpasa) situated some 60km to the interior of Asia Minor in the Bursa district.
-Others were sent to Apollonias and Michalitch.
+At midnight on the 6th and 7th of June 1915, government officials began knocking on doors and advising Greeks that they were being deported to the Asia Minor interior.
+They were sent to places inhabited purely by Turks around Kermasti (Tr: Mustafakemalpaşa) situated some 60km to the interior of Asia Minor in the Bursa district, as well as Apollonias (Tr: Gölyazı) and Michalitch (Tr: Karacabey).

 This 13 page booklet comprises the testimony of Mr P.Theodosios who describes the persecution of the Greeks of Marmora which includes their deportation, assassinations and beatings, deprivation of adequate food, forced taking of Greek girls by Turks and the destruction of their schools and churches.